70 years ago Sir Peter MacCallum and Dr Rutherford Kaye-Scott convinced the Victorian Government to set up Victoria’s first dedicated cancer centre.

 Sir Peter passed away in 1974 at the age of 88, his legacy a world-leading cancer centre where humanity, care and research are valued equally.
 Sir Peter MacCallum believed that nothing but the best was good enough in cancer care.

-Almost 70 years after our establishment, this sense of purpose and commitment to making life better for people affected by cancer continues at Peter MacCallum Cancer Centre today.
+70 years after our establishment, this sense of purpose and commitment to making life better for people affected by cancer continues at Peter MacCallum Cancer Centre today.